 Robert “Joe” Martin, my grandfather, went to Europe to fight for the U.S. in World War II.
 During the war, Stari Kot was burned to the ground by Italian soldiers and all its residents were sent to a concentration camp.
 Marija Miklič, Frances’ grandmother and my great-great-grandmother, died during the march to the camp.
 After the war, Joe and Frances married and had seven children, including my mom Mary, named for Marija.
 The American Miklics thrived and grew by the dozens, though along the way, the name continued to decline since most of John’s children were women, and they took their husbands’ names in marriage.
 Today the last remaining Miklic is my great-uncle Johnny’s wife, our much-loved nonagenarian Aunt Lou.

 And now me.
 Not legally yet, but that will come eventually.
 Thomas is a fine name, and I’ll always remember my late uncle and grandmother Thomas fondly.
 But your family determines your name at birth, it doesn’t decide it for life.
 I have always felt more like a Miklic, so a Miklic I shall be.

 A note: while I’ve vacillated on this decision for years, I was inspired by some of my Automattic colleagues in gathering the courage to finally make the switch.
 I believe Automattic (and Automattic alumni) have a far-higher incidence of name changes for non-traditional reasons, perhaps owing to our independent nature.
-So my thanks goes to those of you who provided the example to me, who convinced me it wasn’t really a crazy thing to do; you guys know who you are.
+So my thanks goes to those of you who provided the example to me, who convinced me it wasn’t really a crazy thing to do.
 And to everyone who’s offered your encouragement and support, I thank you sincerely.
 As I start a semi-new life in a new home later this year, it feels great to accompany it with a semi-new name.